| Gas and oil pipelines residual life assessment based on modern methods of

 and self-compensation stresses at outdoor air and environment (soil, water,

+etc.) temperature fluctuation.
 The local variation of the magnetic field by all the three components with

 the maximum value of the field’s gradient (see the bottom part of the